How to Choose Running Shoes

 There are several different types of running shoes.

 The standard road shoes will have around a 30mm to 20mm of padding or stack height and about a 10mm to 12mm heel to toe offset.

 Trail-specific shoes are normally characterized by their aggressive lugs and lower profile design.
 Within those two main categories of shoes, there are the subcategories of minimalists and maximalist shoes.

 Minimalist shoes have, as the name indicates, has minimal padding and usually have less than 4mm heel to toe offset.
-They can be used to help improve form through better proprioception, as well as strengthen your feet.
-However, if you are not used to minimalist shoes, too much too soon can cause injury.
+They can help improve form through better proprioception, as well as strengthen your feet.
+However, if you are familiar with minimalist shoes, too much too soon can cause injury.

 Maximalist shoes are named after their large amount of cushioning.
-They often have a fairly rigid sole and aggressive forefoot rocker to help improve the fluidity of the toe-off in the gait cycle.
+They often have a fairly rigid sole and aggressive forefoot rocker.
+This helps improve the fluidity of the toe-off in the gait cycle.
 These can be excellent shoes for runners who are looking for comfort and require a high amount of shock absorption.